Reading Time: 5 minutes

-Amazon goes to great lengths to ensure that their customers are taken care of.
-Their logistics, warehousing and delivery processes use state of the art technology, most of which were industry firsts.
-‘Amazon Prime’ is an excellent example of their customer centricity.
-For a yearly subscription, users get to enjoy benefits such as same day delivery, special offers, and discounts, major add-ons such as Prime Video and many more.
+Amazon goes to great lengths to ensure that its customers are taken care of.
+Their logistics, warehousing, and delivery processes use state-of-the-art technology, most of which were industry firsts.
+‘Amazon Prime’ is an excellent example of their customer-centricity.
+Customer-centricity is the key to their growth.

 Amazon is unbeatable on the pricing side too.
 Most times, Amazon will have the lowest possible purchase price for a product you look up online.
 This is because they have optimized their supply and logistics chain, decreasing unnecessary spending, hence bringing down the overall cost of purchase.
 Introducing robots to increase efficiency in their warehouses has drawn flack from various quarters who believe that it puts people out of work.
 Given these negative comments, Amazon raised its minimum wage for warehouse workers to $15 per hour, one of the highest in the world.
-This points to the fact that Amazon has a tab on the pulse of the market and does what is needed to ensure sustainability mixed with innovation and forward thinking.
+This points to the fact that Amazon has a tab on the pulse of the market and does what is needed to ensure sustainability mixed with innovation and forward-thinking.

-Time and again, they step up its game.
+Time and again, they step up their game.
 The most recent ad strategy they have commissioned uses AI and machine learning to understand user preferences and send them samples of products they might like, along with the products they purchased.
 This is an amalgamation of advanced AI and user preference tracking, ultimately allowing Amazon to choose for the user.

 Their customer giveaway program is also a top marketing strategy used by many now.
 Thousands of products are promoted via this process where if you click on the giveaway button, you may win the product for free.
 If you don’t win, you have the option to buy the product at the lowest possible price, sometimes much lower than available anywhere.
 It’s a win-win situation for both the customer as well as the seller.